-Across the board, respondents at design, build, and owner firms expressed support for tax credits or deductions as the most effective tool for combatting climate change.
-Various forms of carbon credits-a relatively new concept in the US-drewminimal response (3%).
+Arces the beard, respondents at design, build, and owner firms expressed support for tax credits or deductions as the most effective tool for combating dimate change.
+Various forms of carbon credits-a relatively new concept in the US-drew minimal response (3%). ing climate change.
+But how exactly do these systems work?
+How effective are they in reducing emissions?
+How will they affect the U.S. economy and the design and construction sector?